Lancashire broadcaster and Bullseye host Jim Bowen dies aged 80

 His wife confirmed the news to BBC Radio Lancashire.

-He became a household name presenting Bullseye in 1981, which attracted 20 million viewers at its peak, and ran for 14 years.
+He became a household name presenting Bullseye in 1981, which attracted 20 million viewers at its peak.

+He was known for the “super, smashing, great” and “now look what you could have won...” catchphrases in the show.

 Before beginning his career in the 60s as a stand-up comedian, he was the deputy headmaster of Caton Primary School near Lancaster.